 Then, the next 2 cars in line repeat the same chain of events.
 And so on, and so on.

-For the record, drag racing events aren’t the only sport that could affect a dog’s hearing.
-Think: hunting and other forms of shooting.
+For the record, drag racing events aren’t the only type of events that could affect your dog’s hearing.
+Think: hunting and other forms of shooting, as well as outdoor events like fireworks displays and music events.

 We tend to protect our own hearing at events like these… what about our dog’s?